white-shn/pwn.college_Nishant/Position thy self.md

 ## My solve
 **Flag:** `pwn.college{MBFLV0jmgJAwJQDAww6GjSWSnFK.QX2QTN0wSOzgjNzEzW}`

-To get the specific directory in which I had to execute the program , I executed the program without getting in the directory which gave me the specific directory in which I entire program was stored .
+To get the specific directory in which I had to execute the program , I executed the program without getting in the directory which gave me the specific directory in which the entire program was stored .

 After getting the directory name , get in the directory by 'cd /var/log' .
 Then execute '/challenge/run' and you'll get the flag

 ```bash
 hacker@paths~position-thy-self:~$ /challenge/run
 Incorrect...